aau-cns/MSCEqF/README.md

 > MSCEqF: Multi State Constraint Equivariant Filter

-MSCEqF is an equivariant filter for visual-inertial navigation.
+MSCEqF is a multi-state constraint equivariant filter for visual-inertial navigation.
-It is based on the recent advances in equivaraint inertial navigation systems [[1](#1), [2](#2), [3](#3)], and it is the first ever presented multi-state constraint equivaraint filter.
+It is based on the recent advances in equivaraint inertial navigation systems [[1](#1), [2](#2), [3](#3), [4](#3)].

 ## Features
 ### Design features

 - Developed as a pure C++ library with ROS1 and ROS2 wrappers available
 - Includes a completely independednt Lie group library
-- State covariance access based on a indexing system that makes it very easy to work with
-- Includes a multi-level logger

 ### Filter features

 - Supports online camera extrinsic and intrinsic parameters calibration
-- Supports unit-plane and unit-sphere projection methods
+- Supports unit-plane projection method
 - Supports anchored euclidean, anchored inverse depth and anchored polar feature representation methods
-- Includes a static initialization routine as well as custom origin
+- Includes a static initialization routine as well as parametric initialization with custom origin
+- Includes an equivariant zero-velocity update routine

 ### Vision frontend features